Healthy Life Trainer

 Galaktoboureko originated from Greece but is also a popular Syrian and a Turkish dessert.
 In Turkey, Galaktoboureko is not made with creamy custard but made with a pudding called Muhallebi, which has cornmeal and ground black pepper.

-This Greek custard pie is the most popular dessert among all desserts in Greece.
+This Greek custard pie is the most popular dessert among all desserts in Greece and it can be also served as an evening snack.

 Greek Custard Pie With Syrup